stefanoborini/stefanoborini.github.io/_posts/2008-11-08-error-1044-in-mysql-access-denied-when-using-lock-tables.md

 ---
 category: databases
-title: Error 1044 in MySQL: Access denied when using LOCK TABLES
+title: Error 1044 in MySQL - Access denied when using LOCK TABLES
 ---

 I got an error while using mysqldump